AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/deploy-configuration.md

 # Deploy an edge system configuration

-After you export an edge system configuration, you have to manually deploy the configuration to the edge system in the field.
+After you export an edge system configuration, you have to manually deploy the configuration to the edge device in the field.

 For details on how to deploy a configuration, see the specific edge system product documentation: